alan910127/score-manager/README.md

 To mock NextAuth in development, you should set the environment variable `NEXT_PUBLIC_MOCK_ROLE` to `admin`, `ta` or `student` in your `.env` file.

-> ⚠️ Switching between mocking or not needs manual refresh on the client side and might cause some error, don't panic!
-Just give it a second and it will be settled. ⚠️
+⚠️ Switching between mocking or not needs manual refresh on the client side. ⚠️